silvncr/qrs/README.md

 ## Settings

-Upon being run from the commandline, the program will automatically generate (or look for) a `qrs.json` file in the directory which the command is run from.
+Upon being run from the command line, the program will automatically generate (or look for) a `qrs.json` file in the directory from which the command is run.
 This file contains the program's settings, which can be changed to suit your needs.

 When using qrs as a library, you should pass a `dict` with any of the following keys into `build_settings` to generate a full settings object, then pass the output to a `Ruleset` to create a new instance.
 Here are all the currently supported settings: